-Material issues are determined at the Sustainability Meeting attended by the Chairman of the Board, the CEO/President and Representative Director, as well as the directors involved in sustainability.
-We take into consideration the focal themes of each material matter, set fiscal year goals and mediumterm goals, and endeavor to accomplish said goals through business activities.

-In order to realize a sustainable supply chain, TEL began E-COMPASS (Environmental Co-Creation by Material, Process and Subcomponent Solutions), a new environmentally focused initiative.
+- We take into consideration the focal themes of each material matter, set fiscal year goals and mediumterm goals, and endeavor to accomplish said goals through business activities.6 - In order to realize a sustainable supply chain, TEL began E-COMPASS (Environmental Co-Creation by Material, Process and Subcomponent Solutions), a new environmentally focused initiative.
 As a leading company in the industry, we will devote the entire supply chain toward reducing environmental impact caused by products during their operation and work to enhance the competitiveness and added value of products.